TomN174/Get-ClipArray/README.md

       ```

       Keyboard shortcut key has to be defined manually in VS Code.
       Go to File – Preferences – Keyboard Shortcuts and then click the link to edit keybindings.json
-      Insert code below
+      Insert code below between [ ]

       ```json
       {